isaacmeza/example-sphinx-basic/README.rst

 Semiparametric Estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The package also implements double machine learning for estimation of a functional of the nuisance longitudinal parameter :math:`g` or :math:`h`:
+The package also implements debiased machine learning for estimation of a functional of the nuisance longitudinal parameter :math:`g` or :math:`h`:

 .. math::
     \theta = \mathbb{E}\left[h(B)\right]